Helping you free your child of an eating disorder

 Steps to independence and total recovery

 So far we’ve taken responsibility for meals and behaviours.
 That’s the first phase of treatment, where we focus on restoring health and weight.
 We’ve also done exposure work (Chapter 9) to address fears and bring back ‘normal’ behaviours.
 Now comes the work of guiding our kids back to an age-appropriate level of independence.
 It’s like teaching a child to ride a bike without training wheels — we run alongside to keep them steady until they can balance on their own.
-Or think about when a cast comes off a broken leg – rehab is needed before they can skip, and run freely again.
+Or when a cast comes off a broken leg – rehab is needed before they can skip, and run freely again.

 When does ‘Phase 2’ begin?

 Paraphrasing the FBT manual, you begin Phase 2 when your child isn’t fighting meals or weight gain any more.
-Instead of thinking in rigid ‘phases,’ I find it more helpful to work with the little pockets of independence your child is almost ready for.
+But instead of rigid ‘phases,’ I find it helpful to work with the little pockets of independence a person is almost ready for.
 Today your son may be able to choose his snack, and next week he may manage it in school with minimal supervision.
 But it could be too early for a return to the gym.
 Is he ready for a sleepover?
 Great!
 But you won’t yet let him go on a week-long school trip.
-Here’s my graphic once more to show you how the tasks of recovery fit together:

 It's not a cliff edge